Same-sex marriage in Finland: 2015–2019 parliamentary term

-Marriages
+Statistics

 In the first month after the gender-neutral marriage law came into effect, 857 same-sex marriages were recorded in Finland.
 Of these, 87 were newly performed marriages, while 770 were conversions of existing registered partnerships.
 By August 2017, 1,578 same-sex marriages had taken place in the country, of which 456 were new marriages and 1,122 were partnerships converted to marriages.
 The following table shows the number of marriages and divorces performed in Finland as per data published by Statistics Finland.
 It does not include conversions from registered partnerships.